 A Window to the Past

 Here, we look at some of the seminal campaigns of my area of expertise: the Second World War.
-As Hermann Hesses would say: To study history means submitting to chaos and nevertheless retaining faith in order and meaning.
+As Hermann Hesse said: to study history means submitting to chaos and nevertheless retaining faith in order and meaning.

-With the distinction of being the oldest air force in the world, the British Royal Air Force (RAF) was also the most diverse air combat formation during the war.
+With the distinction of being the oldest air force in the world, the British Royal Air Force (RAF) was also the most diverse air combat formation of the Second World War.

-From a human point of view, it was a fascinating force, being made up of Australians, New Zealanders, Canadians, Indians, South Africans, Free Poles, French and Czechoslovaks, Caribbean islanders, British-Chinese and even Americans.
+In additions to legions of Britons, it ranks swelled with Australians, New Zealanders, Canadians, Indians, South Africans, Free Poles, French and Czechoslovaks, Caribbean islanders, British-Chinese and even Americans.

 On October 14, 1943, a discomfiting message was transmitted to sixteen American bomber groups in southeastern England: “This air operation today is the most important air operation yet conducted in the war.
 The target must be destroyed.
 It is of vital importance to the enemy.”